jomartin-999/spring-boot-for-vmware-gemfire/docs/gemfire-properties.md

 The `durable-client-id` is `987`.
-It does not matter which order the SDG or VMware GemFire properties are declared in Spring Boot `application.properties`.
-The matching SDG property overrides the VMware GemFire property when duplicates are found.
+It does not matter which order the [spring-data-gemfire-name] or [vmware-gemfire-name] properties are declared in Spring Boot `application.properties`.
+The matching [spring-data-gemfire-name] property overrides the [vmware-gemfire-name] property when duplicates are found.

-Finally, you cannot refer to Geode properties declared in Spring Boot `application.properties` with the SBDG `GemFireProperties` class (see the {spring-boot-data-geode-javadoc}/org/springframework/geode/boot/autoconfigure/configuration/GemFireProperties.html\[Javadoc\]).
+Finally, you cannot refer to [vmware-gemfire-short-name] properties declared in Spring Boot `application.properties` with the [spring-boot-gemfire-name] `GemFireProperties` class (see the {spring-boot-data-geode-javadoc}/org/springframework/geode/boot/autoconfigure/configuration/GemFireProperties.html\[Javadoc\]).